CSYE-6225-shalom/webapp/README.md

     DEBUG_MODE=True
     ```

+---

+## Running the Flask App Locally

-3. Run the setup.sh script to create a virtual environment, activate it & install all dependancies needed to run the app.
+- Run the setup.sh script to create a virtual environment, activate it & install all dependancies needed to run the app.
 The setup.sh script will also run the Flask app, if there are no errors during the setup.
     ```bash
     source setup.sh
     ```

----

-## Running the Flask App Locally

-- ``` source setup.sh ``` will setup & run the Flask app locally.
 - The app can be set to Debug mode to reflect any change made to the application without needing a restart.
-Set ```DEBUG_MODE = True``` in the .env file.
+Set ```DEBUG_MODE = True``` in the ```.env``` file.
 - Now, you can proceed with testing the endpoints and connection with the database.

+---

 ## Testing the API with Postman